 Our special issue at WRR 'Emergent aquatic carbon-nutrient dynamics as products of hydrological, biogeochemicial, and ecological interactions' is now open for manuscript submissions.

 Thank you for visiting the watershed hydrology and biogeochemistry research group at Colorado State University.
-We are interested in understanding the physical, biological, and human influences on hydrological and biogeochemical processes across spatial and temporal scales.
+We are interested in understanding the physical, biological, and human influences on hydrological, biogeochemical, and ecosystem processes.